IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

 ## Social genetic effects

 As discussed above, in this project our traits of interest include not only direct genetic behaviours, but also social genetic behaviours.
-We therefore sought to identify the MIKK panel lines that transmitted their behaviour onto the reference *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* tank partners either to the largest or smallest degrees.
+I therefore sought to identify the MIKK panel lines that transmitted their behaviour onto the reference *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* tank partners either to the greatest or least extent.
 I formulated two methods to measure this, referred to as a) HMM state co-occupancy; and b) reference deviation.
 The first, HMM state co-occupancy, measured the proportions of time that the *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference fish spent in the same HMM state as its tank partner.
 The second, deviation of the reference fishes' deviation from the behaviour exhibited in the control condition, seeks to quantify the extent to which the *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}*'s behaviour changes when partnered with

 ### State co-occupancy